- Rabbit Care

 Note: If you do not hear back from us within 48 hours, please send a note to firstname.lastname@example.org to ensure we received your application.

-We do not hold adoption events that are "open to the public."
-You must be screened in advance.
+You must be screened in advance in order to adopt.
 Screening requires a series of questions to determine your level of rabbit experience and your preferences and/or expectations of a rabbit.
 Our goal is to make the best match for the rabbit and the home, ensuring a life-long adoption for the rabbit.
 HRS does not adopt to children.
 An adult or parent (21 or older) must contact us to complete the screening process, and an adult must be the primary caretaker of the rabbit.
 If a teenager is making the initial contact that is fine, but we will still require the parents to contact us and participate in the screening process.
 We require our adopted rabbits to be housed inside as indoor family companions.
 Outdoor playtime is permitted, under supervision and weather permitting.

 ** When seeking a companion for your current rabbit, your rabbit must already be spayed or neutered.
 This is necessary to be able to bond the rabbits without severe fighting due to hormonal issues.
 If you need recommendations for a rabbit vet, or a lower cost spay/neuter option, please let us know.
 We are happy to give you information on lower cost options in San Diego County.